Swing Season Amenities for Those Early Spring Days

 We’re rounding up our favorite swing season amenities that aren’t quite outdoor pools and chaise lounges, but are a step above parkas and snow shovels.
 Here are some fun outdoor features at apartments around town that will make those transitional days a little more enjoyable.

 Hot tubs.
 While it’s not for everyone, we’re making a case for the good old fashioned hot tub on those chilly spring evenings.
+If you are interested in getting a hot tub for your own personal use, then make sure to check out something like this eco spa hot tub as well!
 Hot tubs are a fun, retro way to hang in water with a cocktail in hand, even when the season isn’t quite pool-ready just yet.
 Find hot tubs large enough for you and all your friends at buildings like Southside Works City Club Apartments and One on Centre.

 Indoor pools.
 If you’re lucky enough to have access to an indoor pool (jealous!), then you really don’t have an off-season for swimming.
 If you make the move to Bakery Living, you can enjoy the pool all year long thanks to its building enclosure that features garage doors that can be opened on those random spring days in the high 70’s.